yoshiday01/-WebOTX-Application-Server-V10-Cluster-Construction-Guide-EXPRESSCLUSTER-X-/WebOTX Application Server V10_create_cluster_Yoshida_220629.md

 - EXPRESSCLUSTER X Installation & Configuration Guide
     - Chapter 6　Creating the cluster configuration data

-Create a cluster, upload the information file, and then start the cluster from EXPRESSCLUSTER Manager.
+Configure a failover group with the following resources cluster, upload the configuration to the cluster and start the cluster with Cluster WebUI.
 This guide is a shared disk, but you can constructing a mirror disk as well.
 ```
 +-----------------------------------------------------------------------+
 |Failover group                                                         |